-Changemaker in Slums is a social venture focusing on solution generation for private schools in developing settings, who are struggling to become self-sustainable.
-By business engagement, capacity training, and micro capital, we are assisting schools to run revenue-generating projects within the area of agriculture, energy, and technology.
+Changemaker in Slums (CIS), founded in 2016, is a social venture empowering schools with our market-based innovative solutions.
+By business engagement, capacity training, and micro-capital, we are assisting schools to run revenue-generating projects within the 3 pillars of our focus:

 Our mission is to empower vulnerable schools, so to provide a life-changing educational opportunity for children in developing settings.

 We bring together local communities, business and academic partners in new collaborations.
 We believe every child has the right to go to school.
 So, we help to create market-based sustainable solutions & business models empowering low-cost private schools.

-The Management Team (Back Office) is based in the Nordic and is responsible for project management, marketing, financial management, and corporate partnerships.
+The Management Team (Back Office) is based in the Nordics and is responsible for project management, marketing, financial management, and corporate partnerships.